Common Law Admission Test: Background

 Before the introduction of Common Law Admission Test, the National Law Universities conducted their own separate entrance tests, requiring the candidates to prepare and appear separately for each of these tests.
-The schedule of the administration of these tests sometimes conflicted with the other or with other major entrance tests such as the Indian Institute of Technology Joint Entrance Examination and the National Eligibility cum Entrance Test.
+The schedule of the administration of these tests sometimes conflicted with the entrance test of other NLUs or with other entrance tests such as the IIT-JEE and the NEET.
 This caused students to miss tests and experience much stress.

-There are 24 Universities in India, the first of which is the National Law School of India University, which admitted its first batch of students in 1988.
-Out of 24, the National Law University, Delhi conducts its own separate entrance test known as All India Law Entrance Test.
+There are 26 NLUs in India out of which 1 NLU is an off-centre campus of GNLU known as GNLUS, the first NLU in the country is National Law School of India University, Bengaluru, which admitted its first batch of students in 1988.
+Out of 26 NLUs, only the National Law University, Delhi conducts its own separate entrance test known as All India Law Entrance Test (AILET).
 With the emergence of other law schools, which also sought to conduct their admission tests at around the same time, students faced a hard time preparing for them.
 From time to time this issue to conduct a common entrance exam to reduce the burden of the students to give multiple test was raised, but given the autonomous status of each law school, there was no nodal agency to co-ordinate action to this regard.

 The matter drew national attention when a Public Interest Litigation was filed by Varun Bhagat against the Union of India and various National Law Universities in the Supreme Court of India in 2006.
 The Chief Justice of India directed the Union of India to consult with the National Law Universities to formulate a common test.
 The move was strongly supported by the Bar Council of India.